mtfaye/xplorer/README.md

 ## Contributing Documentation Changes

 Documentation improvements are always welcome!
 The documentation files live in the docs/ directory of the codebase.
 They’re written using Microsoft Word but it can be written in any type of text file, Markdown and Microsoft Word are the preferred one though.

-When presenting Python code in documents, use single-quoted strings ('hello' instead of "hello").

 ## Contributing Code Changes